Who Was Hippocrates?

 According to the Corpus, Hippocratic medicine recommended a healthy diet and physical exercise as a remedy for most ailments.
 If this did not reduce sickness, some type of medication was recommended.
 Plants were processed for their medicinal elements.
 The Corpus also describes how joints could be repositioned, the importance of keeping records of case histories and treatments, and the relationship between the weather and some illnesses.

-Though Hippocratic medicine believed disease was caused by natural forces—instead of the will of the gods as was commonly believed—it didn’t have a firm understanding of the nature of what makes people ill.
-Doctors at the time only observed sick people not the diseases themselves.
+Though Hippocratic medicine believed disease was caused by natural forces — instead of the will of the gods as was commonly believed — it didn’t have a firm understanding of the nature of what makes people ill.
+Doctors at the time only observed sick people, not the diseases themselves.
 Most descriptions of internal organs were based on what could be seen or felt externally.
-Dissections of animals were performed to make comparisons with the human body, but fifth century Greek ethics forbid dismemberment of humans.
+Dissections of animals were performed to make comparisons with the human body, but fifth-century Greek ethics forbid dismemberment of humans.

 The Hippocratic Oath

 The very familiar “Hippocratic Oath” is a document on medical practices, ethics, and morals.
 Originally, Hippocrates was credited with composing the oath, however, newer research indicates it was written after his death by other physicians influenced by the medical practices in the Corpus.
-Though not applied in its original form today, the many modernized versions that exist serve as foundation for the oath medical graduates take at the start of their careers.
+Though not applied in its original form today, the many modernized versions that exist serve as the foundation for the oath medical graduates take at the start of their careers.
 Some of the basic tenets of the oath include practicing medicine to the best of one’s ability, sharing knowledge with other physicians, employing sympathy, compassion and understanding, respecting the privacy of patients and helping to prevent disease whenever possible.

-Little is known about Hippocrates death or his age, though it is widely held that he died in the Ancient Greek town of Larissa, around 377 BCE.
+Little is known about Hippocrates' death or age, though it is widely held that he died in the Ancient Greek town of Larissa, around 377 BCE.
 Many historians believe he may have lived into his 80s or 90s.
 What is known is that he made a major contribution to medicine and set a standard for ethical practices.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!